explaingit

 TLDR

-Go kit is a toolkit for building production microservices in Go with built-in patterns for logging, metrics, tracing, and reliable communication between services.
+Go kit is a modular toolkit of packages for building production-quality microservices in Go, providing ready-made solutions for logging, metrics, tracing, and inter-service communication so you don't invent them from scratch.

 Mindmap